narghev/chrome-color-extension/readme.md

   - Open google chrome, navigate to `chrome://extensions`
   - Enable the developer mode
   - Load unpacked extension
-  - Open the cloned folder with the file navigator
+  - Open the extension folder from the cloned repository
   - Enjoy your favorite colors !!!